tetelevm/file_deployment_manager/README.md

 - each server has a limited storage space
 - it is not necessary to calculate `the best' location, only `acceptable' (that is, you need to use optimization algorithms in search)

+Additional restrictive condition (it was not in the original version, but logically it should be):
+- any file path has the form "server -> cloud switch -> local switch -> computer"
 ```